+• Swipe in from the right edge of the screen, tap or click Settings > Change PC settings.

-- 1. Open the Settings charm.
-Some PC settings appear in the lower-right corner (see picture). - 2.
-For more settings, tap or click Change PC settings. - 3.
-Tap or click a category.
-For example, tap PC and devices to add a device, or Accounts to change account settings.
-If you can't find a setting, you can use Search P.
+After you've opened PC settings, tap or click a category.
+For example, tap or click PC and devices to add a device, or Accounts to change account settings.
+If you can't find a setting, you can use Search to find it.